Regularity via Links and Stein Factorization: Introduction

 \section{Introduction}

-The (seemingly) simple question of how to organize the fibers of a map $f: X \to Y$ has led to significant advancement in mathematics and related disciplines.
-Recently, this blossoming has been most apparent in topological data analysis (TDA).
-Indeed, the case where $Y=\RR$ and~$f$ is simply a function already motivates persistence theory and the use of tools such as Reeb graphs (the higher dimensional analogues of which are called Reeb spaces).

-In the present, we connect with the work of Edelsbrunner, Harer, and Patel \cite{edelsbrunner2008reeb} on Reeb spaces for piecewise linear (PL) vector valued functions (we refer to maps with the specific hypotheses imposed as EHP maps).
-In particular, we develop simple tools that allow us to refine the stratification of the Reeb space previously given.
-In contrast to \emph{ibid}, our stratification depends entirely on the Jacobi set, and we give an explicit description of how this stratification also extends to both the domain and codomain of the piecewise linear function in question.
+In this work, we present a novel regularity condition for piecewise-linear (PL) functions on combinatorial (PL triangulated) manifolds.
+The idea is to recover the topological implications of the (Canonical) Submersion Theorem at a regular point, while not insisting on smoothness (or even differentiability).

+To wit, if $f \colon X^n \to \RR^k$ is a (generic) PL function from an $n$-dimensional combinatorial manifold (with $n \ge k$), we use the triangulation of $X$ to analyze the behavior of $f$ when restricted to the link of a point $p \in X$.
+Inspired by the smooth setting, a point will be regular if $f$ respects a join presentation of the link into two spheres (of specified dimensions).
+These spheres correspond to the unit spheres in the tangent and normal bundles to $X$ at $p$.
+We use this {\em link regularity} to define the Jacobi set/critical locus: $J_f \subset X$, see Definition \ref{def:jacobi}.

+In Section \ref{sec:reg}, we prove some elementary properties of the Jacobi set.
+In particular, we equip $J_f$ with a stratification compatible with the ambient stratification of $X$.
+Moreover, we compare our regularity condition with two other notions in the literature: an approach via the PL differential and a homological regularity criterion.
+We prove---and provide examples to illustrate---that these three definitions of regular point are distinct.

+Throughout the paper, we work with poset stratified spaces.
+To our knowledge, these spaces were first described in work of Lurie \cite{lurie}.
+Section \ref{sec:stratspaces} introduces the definition of poset stratified space and explicitly notes some elementary properties that are difficult to find in the literature.
+In \secref{otherstrat}, we (briefly) compare poset stratified spaces with the more classical notion of stratified space, e.g., as presented in \cite{Friedman}.

+This project was motivated by the work of Edelsbrunner, Harer, and Patel \cite{edelsbrunner2008reeb} on Reeb spaces.
+Indeed, the initial goal was to express their ``canonical stratification" of the Reeb space in terms of poset stratified spaces.
+To this end, we prove the following in Section \ref{sec:reeb}.

-\begin{thma} Let $f: M \to \RR^k$ be a EHP map and let $\WW_f$ denote the corresponding Reeb space. \begin{enumerate} \item There is a stratification of $\WW_f$ such that each stratum is connected; and \item With respect to this filtration the Stein factorization $g: \WW_f \to \RR^k$ is a map of stratified spaces. \end{enumerate} \end{thma}
+\begin{thm*} Let $X$ be a combinatorial $n$-manifold and $f \colon X\to \RR^k$ a generic PL function, with $n \ge k$.
+Let $\WW_f$ denote the corresponding Reeb space and $J_f$ the Jacobi set of $f$ (with regards to link regularity).
+Then, \begin{itemize} \item[{\rm (a)}] The stratification of $J_f$ induces a stratifications of $\WW_f$ and $\RR^k$ such that the Stein factorization $g \colon \WW_f \to \RR^k$ is a stratified map. \item[{\rm (b)}] Further, if $f$ is injective on the $(k-1)$-simplicial skeleton of $X$, then we have a commutative diagram in stratified spaces

-Morally, the stratification of $\WW_f$ is a refinement of that constructed in \cite{edelsbrunner2008reeb}.
-This is not literally true as we give a slightly different definition of {\em critical simplices}.
-We make an explicit comparison between resulting Jacobi sets in Appendix \ref{app:critical}.